wimh333/egotisticdrip76.fta-deliveryhowto/articles/governance.md

 * 1 person per session with the ability to share screen over skype meeting

+## Sessions

+* Sessions should be scheduled based on customer preferences.
+* Keep in mind that with longer sessions it's easier to lost attendees attention.
+* Remember to make short breaks if needed.
+* Suggestion: start by scheduling 1 sessions of 2 hours, and adjust if needed.

 ## Delivery guide

 |                               | Source format     | Estimated time| Deliver from  | Readiness Resources |